 How long does it take to smoke a pork butt?

-Should I wrap my pork butt in foil while smoking?
+Should I wrap pork butt?

 Ingredients